Zeinixx: Early years and education

 Sidibé was born in the suburbs of Thiaroye station and grew up in Dakar.
 When she was a child, she often spent her pocket money on drawing materials.
 Her mother was against her becoming an artist and so one day she threw away all Sidibé's paints.
 She wanted her daughter to become a doctor instead.
 Sidibé however continued painting.
+Sidibé discovered graffiti on the TV when she was 17.
+Sidibé was influenced by her father, a calligrapher, who introduced her to the aesthetic possibilities of lettering and script from an early age.

 At age 18, she began to develop an interest in hip-hop culture and slam poetry and so she moved into graffiti.
 In 2008, she stopped studying management studies to devote her time on graffiti.
 She became a member of the hip-hop community at the Africulturban Center outside Dakar, and there she honed her skills in graffiti painting.

 Career

-In 2009, at the age of 24, she is known to have become Senegal's first female graffiti artist.
-Since the beginning of her graffiti career, renowned Senegalese graffiti artist Grafixx al Mukhtar is known to have mentored her.
+In 2009, at the age of 19, she is known to have become Senegal's first female graffiti artist.
+Since the beginning of her graffiti career, renowned Senegalese graffiti artist Oumar Diop, AKA Afia Grafixx is known to have mentored her.
+She knew how to draw and paint but Grafixx showed her how to do lettering with spray paint.
 As a way of paying homage to Grafixx al Mukhtar, she named herself Zeinixx, which is a fusion of her name Zeina and his name Grafixx.
+She started taking part in international hip-hop festivals such as FESTA 2H, organized by AFRICULTURBAN, the first urban culture structure in Africa, and FESTIGRAFF, an international graffiti festival.
+There, she showcased her work in major galleries and exhibition spaces alongside graffiti artists from Senegal and around the world.
+She is also a member of the DOXANDEM SQUAD, working alongside the graffiti artist Docta.

+She has represented Senegal at international graffiti festivals, including the 2011 Meeting of Styles in Casablanca and the 2012 Waga Hip Hop Festival in Burkina Faso.

+In August 2021, Sidibé launched Zeinixx Entertainment, an initiative aimed at organizing visual arts workshops for young people.
+Through this platform, she conducts training sessions, empowering young people, especially young women, to express themselves artistically and engage with social issues.